OISF/suricata-verify/README.md

 - Copy a single pcap file into the test directory.
 It must end in ".pcap".

+  This is enough for a basic test that will run Suricata over the pcap testing for a successful exit code.

 - Optional: Create a suricata.yaml in the test directory.

     Note: You may want to add something like: